-Ewald Engelen is professor of financial geography at the University of Amsterdam and, according to his twitter account, “gentleman-hooligan”.
+Ewald Engelen is Professor of Financial Geography at the University of Amsterdam.
 He is a columnist for De Groene Amsterdammer and Follow The Money and a regular commentator on all things capitalist on television and radio.
-Engelen holds a PhD in political philosophy and has written extensively on the economic crisis and its causes, the current political and financial systems and Europe’s democratic deficit.
-In his latest book, De Kanarie in de Kolenmijn (The Canary in the Coalmine), Engelen and co-writer Marianne Thieme warn against the unsustainability of the current political and financial system and plead for the necessity of radical renewal.
+Engelen holds a PhD in political philosophy and regularly writes about the economic crisis and its causes, the current political and financial systems and Europe’s democratic deficit.